awisniewski/Health_monitor/README.md

 # Health_monitor
-Ruby app to track you health and make guided suggestions to the user on how to improve their health.
+Ruby application to track you health and make guided suggestions to the user on how to improve their health.

 To preview the script: